- Academic Access & Disability Resources

 Students may access wireless network services at the Bedford County Campus, Cumberland Campus, Willowbrook Woods, and Gateway Center.
-Students connect via the “ACM” wireless SSID and must login using their student email address and password.
+Students connect via the “ACM” wireless SSID and must login using their Self-Service username and password.
 Additional information on accessing the wireless network can be found at www.allegany.edu/wifi.

 Per the Student Communication Policy, all students are required to monitor their college-issued student email frequently and regularly; it is the students’ responsibility to read all communications and to respond as necessary.